631.70 Investigation of Animal Problems

 3. Notification and Reporting.

 3.1.
-Members who discharge their firearm at an aggressive animal or to end the suffering of a badly injured animal shall write an appropriate report, which will be reviewed by a supervisor in accordance with Directive 1010.00.
+Members who discharge their firearm at an aggressive animal or to end the suffering of a badly injured animal shall write an appropriate report, which will be reviewed by a supervisor in accordance with Directive 1010.00, Use of Force.

 3.2.
-Members who use a less lethal weapon on an animal shall document the use of force in an appropriate police report in accordance with Directive 910.00, Field Reporting Handbook Instructions General Reporting Guidelines.
+Members who use a less lethal weapon on an animal shall document the use of force in an appropriate police report.

 3.3.
 Members who discharge a firearm at a vicious or aggressive animal or to end the suffering of a badly injured animal shall contact the Service Net to arrange for disposal of the animal.